exaspace/kafkawait/README.md

 The test source tree contains a simple demo Calculator application made up of two services:

-* a front end web service (CalculatorWebServer)
+* a front end API service (CalculatorWebServer)
-* a back end service (CalculatorEventProcessor)
+* a back end (Kafka consuming & producing) service (CalculatorEventProcessor)

-To run the demo
+To run the demo, first build the artifacts and start Kafka and Zookeeper via docker compose:

     ./gradlew clean jar testJar
     docker-compose up -d

-(If you don't have docker, you'll need to have a Kafka server running, and then you can start the demo services with `./gradlew runDemoEventProcessor` and `./gradlew runDemoWebServer`.
-If your Kafka is running somewhere other than localhost, you can set the host name using system property KAFKA_HOST)
+(If you don't have docker, you'll need to have your own Kafka server running, and then just start the demo services with `./gradlew runDemoEventProcessor` and `./gradlew runDemoWebServer`.
+If your Kafka is running somewhere other than localhost, you can set the host name for it using the system property KAFKA_HOST)

-Test it out (you should see 42 returned in the HTTP body)
+Test out the API service (you should see 42 returned in the HTTP body)

 ```
 curl 'localhost:8000/multiply?x=7&y=6'
 ```

-In separate terminal windows, you can inspect the messages arriving on the Kafka topics:
+In separate terminal windows, you can view the messages arriving on the Kafka topics:

+    docker-compose exec kafka kafka-console-consumer.sh --bootstrap-server localhost:9092 --from-beginning --topic requests docker-compose exec kafka kafka-console-consumer.sh --bootstrap-server localhost:9092 --from-beginning --topic responses

+    # or if you have kafkacat installed (NB add `127.0.0.1 kafka` to your hosts file if running kafka in docker)
     kafkacat -C -b localhost:9092 -t requests
     kafkacat -C -b localhost:9092 -t responses